About CGNI

 Commonwealth Sport in Northern Ireland

 Commonwealth Games Northern Ireland (CGNI) is the lead body for Commonwealth Sport in Northern Ireland.
-The council is representative of those sports recognised by the Commonwealth Games Federation.
-We currently have 17 affiliated sports which elect a nine person Board.
+We currently have 28 affiliated sporting bodies.

 CGNI is primarily tasked with presenting a team at both the Commonwealth Games and the Commonwealth Youth Games.
 These are the only opportunities available for athletes to compete in a multi-sport event representing Northern Ireland.